zhengpq/icon-export-for-figma/README.md

-# icon-export-for-figma
+# icon-export

-一个将 icon 转化成 base64 或者是 data url 数据格式的 figma 插件
+A plugin to convert svg into dataurl or base64 in your clipboard